 - Except for Nepenthes, store the seed in the refrigerator after it has dried and until you can send it to the Seed Bank.

 - Use a padded envelope when you send seed to the Seed Bank to protect the seed from postal machines.
-You can put the envelopes of packets in plastic bags to protect them for moisture during shipment.
+You can put the envelopes of seeds in plastic bags to protect them for moisture during shipment.
 Please use standard first class or international air mail to send the seeds.